Extractions and Oral Surgery

-Surgical extraction unlike the simple extraction method is a more complicated and complex procedure employed for teeth not visible in the mouth either as a result of poor growth or breakage.
-To undergo this procedure, some sort of surgical exercise which might involve a small incision into the gum in order to remove the damaged tooth might be a necessary.
+Surgical extractions, unlike the simple extraction method, is more of a complex procedure employed for teeth not visible in the mouth, due to the fact of poor growth or breakage.
+To undergo this procedure, a surgical extraction involving a small incision into the gum must be completed in order to remove the damaged tooth.

-Circumstances can however warrant for a teeth extractions or removal.
-Trauma, diseases or crowding are the reasons for which extractions of tooth may become necessary.
-In case of extensive decay and/or accident, fillings and crowns might become unsuitable thereby making repair impossible with removal or extraction being the only feasible option.
+However, certain circumstances can validate for teeth extraction or removal.
+Trauma, disease or crowding are some of the many reasons for which tooth extractions may become necessary.
+In case of extensive decay and/or severe accident, fillings and crowns may become unsuitable thereby making repair impossible through removal or extraction.

 - To stop bleeding, bite down on a gauze pad for 30 minutes after extraction might have taken place.

-- Eat, drink and talk less for about 2hours after extraction.
+- Eat, drink and talk the least possible for about 2 hours after extraction.

 - Drink plenty of lukewarm or cold liquids after the bleeding subsides to reduce swellings.